python/cpython/Doc/library/threading.rst

    should be cleared explicitly to break the reference cycle when the exception is no longer needed.

-   Storing *object* using a custom hook can resurrect it if it is set to an object which is being finalized.
-Avoid storing *object* after the custom hook completes to avoid resurrecting objects.
+   Storing *thread* using a custom hook can resurrect it if it is set to an object which is being finalized.
+Avoid storing *thread* after the custom hook completes to avoid resurrecting objects.

    .. seealso::